 Sheriff Bowler was also an Assistant Deputy Superintendent-Security Affairs at the Berkshire County Jail and House of Correction from 2000 to 2002, playing an instrumental part in moving the inmates from the former jail on Second Street to the new facility on Cheshire Road.

-As chief law enforcement officer in Berkshire County, Sheriff Bowler oversees an average daily inmate population of nearly 400.
 In addition to the operation of the Berkshire County Jail and House of Correction and the Communications Center, he oversees the Sheriff’s Office Uniform Division, the Civil Process Division and the Berkshire County Underwater Search and Rescue Team.

 Sheriff Bowler resides in Pittsfield with his wife, Dayle, and four children, TJ, Sarah, Katie & Meghan.